kaiterra/misc/kubernetes-china-aliyun/readme.md

 # Kubernetes in China

+This guide uses kubeadm to set up Kubernetes in China, either as a cluster in Aliyun or on your local machine.
 Thanks to Aliyun mirrors for both OS packages and docker images, in spring/summer 2018 this got a lot easier.

-This guide uses kubeadm to set up Kubernetes in China, either as a cluster in Aliyun or on your local machine.
 Details:

-- Ubuntu 16.04
+- Ubuntu 16.04.
+Any [supported](https://success.docker.com/article/compatibility-matrix) Docker OS should work, though CoreOS is apparently the new hotness when it comes to hosting containerized workloads.
 - Single master (non-HA).
 Should be straightforward to adapt to HA though.
 - Integration with VPC networking and storage
+- Uses `docker-ce` as a container runtime.
+Theoretically, kubernetes can work with any supported container runtime.
+For example, rkt should also work.
+However, Docker remains the most widely used so that's what we'll use here.

 Not covered: